State to appeal order blocking enactment of law protecting motorists during street riots

 The Oklahoma State Conference of the NAACP sued O’Connor and Oklahoma County District Attorney David Prater in their official capacities Aug.
 30 to stop enforcement of HB 1674.

-The local chapter of the NAACP claims HB 1674 “chills Oklahoma NAACP’s efforts to mobilize Black people and their allies to advocate for racial justice.” according to the complaint.
+The state chapter of the NAACP claims in the lawsuit that HB 1674 “chills Oklahoma NAACP’s efforts to mobilize Black people and their allies to advocate for racial justice.”

 “If HB 1674 goes into effect, Oklahoma NAACP will be chilled from organizing or attending protests, demonstrations, and public gatherings and from associating with other organizations for fear that doing so will result in Oklahoma NAACP being deemed a 'conspirator' under HB 1674,” the orqanization wrote in its complaint.